-The compact design of most smart safes allows for optimal placement at the point of sale, allowing employees to immediately insert cash into the safe so that it can validate or reject counterfeit bills.
+The compact design of most smart safes allows for optimal placement at the point of sale, enabling employees to immediately insert cash into the safe so that it can validate or reject counterfeit bills.
 Depositing money immediately after the transaction also reduces exposure in the business.
 By limiting the number of people who are counting and handling the cash, a smart safe can significantly reduce the risk of internal theft and shrinkage.

 Additionally, these safes enable retailers to consolidate several days of deposits in order to reduce the number of trips to the bank.
 While the funds are secured in the safe, the deposit data is wirelessly communicated to the bank, providing access to real-time reporting and facilitating access to daily credit.

 Retailers using smart safes eliminate the need for employees to make dangerous trips to the bank for deposits or change orders.
-In streamlining their operations, they also reduce labor costs, as time spent on manually delivering cash is reallocated back to running the business or assisting customers.
-Implementing a smart safe not only improves the security of employees and profits, but it also provides greater visibility into cash balances.
+In streamlining their operations, they also reduce labour costs, as time spent on manually delivering cash is reallocated to running the business or assisting customers.
+Implementing a smart safe not only improves the security of employees and profits, but also provides greater visibility into cash balances.

-Trust Your Cash Management to Brink’s (CTA)
+Entrust Your Cash Management to Brink’s (CTA)

 More from our insights library: